drbarzyk/barzyk.dev/README.md

 ## Getting Started

-Open Terminal and navigate to desired root directory
+Open Terminal and navigate to desired root directory.

+To clone the repository:

 - `git clone https://github.com/drbarzyk/barzyk.dev.git`

-This will clone the repository
+To install the required packages from `package.json`

 - `npm install`

-This will install the required packages from `package.json`
+To run the development environment

 - `npm run dev`

-This will run the development environment